DJI Mini 5 Pro Review 2026: Price, Fly More Combo & Comparison

 The hyperlapse function (time-lapse with drone movement) produces impressive results: a drone slowly flying over a city while the traffic below moves in time-lapse – these are the kinds of shots that go viral on Instagram.
 I especially use it for cityscapes at sunset.

-Mini 5 Pro vs. Mini 4 Pro: Is the upgrade worth it?
+DJI Mini 5 Pro vs. Mini 4 Pro: Is the upgrade worth it?

 The honest answer: It depends on what you're filming.

-NO, save your money if you: You mainly fly in good weather and plenty of light, don't need slow motion, only recently bought your Mini 4 Pro, mainly take photos and not videos (the difference in photo quality is less than in video), or if you'd rather invest the budget in ND filters and accessories.
+NO, save your money and stick with the Mini 4 Pro if you: mainly fly in good weather and plenty of light, don't need slow motion, recently bought your Mini 4 Pro, mainly take photos and not videos (the difference in photo quality is less than in video), or would rather invest the budget in ND filters and accessories.

-Mini 5 Pro vs. Mavic 3 Pro: Small vs. Large
+DJI Mini 5 Pro vs. Mavic 3 Pro: Small vs. Large

 Many people ask me why I don't fly a Mavic 3 Pro.
 The answer is complex.
 The Mavic 3 Pro objectively has better image quality—a larger 4/3 sensor, three cameras (wide-angle, mid-telephoto, telephoto), and Hasselblad color science.
 On paper, it's superior.